Lawsonredeye/alx-low_level_programming/0x14-bit_manipulation/README.md

-# Bit Manipulation and Bitwise Operators
+# Bit Manipulation and Bitwise Operators (C - Bit manipulation)
 Bit manipulation is a fundamental concept in computer science and programming that involves the manipulation of individual bits within a binary representation of data.
 It is a powerful technique used to perform various operations at the bit level, allowing for efficient and often low-level control over data.
 `Bitwise Operators`  are the tools or operations that enable bit manipulation.
+In this youll learn about bitwise and its operators.
+This Repo consists of functions that are related to bitwise operators and how to convert several digits to decimals.
+If you find any useful, please feel free to clone and ask for a pull request

 ## Bitwise Operators
 Bitwise operators are used to perform specific operations on individual bits of binary data.
 There are several common bitwise operators in most programming languages, including: